peterhinch/micropython-micropower/README.md

 Demonstrates the ways to wake up from standby and how to differentiate between them.

 To run this, edit your ``main.py`` to include ``import ttest``.
 Power the Pyboard from a source other than USB.
-It will flash the yellow LED after boot and the green one every ten seconds in response to a timer wakeup.
+It will flash the yellow LED after boot and the green and yellow ones every ten seconds in response to a timer wakeup.
 If pin X1 is pulled to 3V3 red and green will flash.
 If pin X18 is pulled low red will flash.

 # Hardware